 Students appreciate the rigor of full-time Best Coding Bootcamps.
 They get to attend classes five days per week with a dedicated cohort and are often assigned a dedicated instructor during the full duration of the bootcamp.
 The clear structure with deadline-driven assignments gives students the support they need to build their coding skillset.
 Many are with major technology companies, affording students an opportunity to gain a secure job after graduation.

 However, one of the biggest challenges behind these Best Coding Bootcamps programs is that they are often located in major cities like New York, Chicago, and Los Angeles.
 Students living in smaller cities and towns will either need to move to larger cities to attend or not have access at all.
 Further, the price point of these bootcamps can often be as high as $15,000.
-The price point often makes them inaccessible to most students, especially those who must work to meet personal or family obligations.
+The price point often makes them inaccessible to most students.
+Especially those who must work to meet personal or family obligations.

 Hybrid Online-Offline Community Bootcamps

 Available in smaller cities and towns, in addition to large metropolitan areas, these community bootcamps are able to reach a broader range of students while also giving them a more flexible learning option.
 Further, with price points as low as $1,620 for a 24-week program, community bootcamps blend accessibility with affordability.
-And, with a focus on giving students a chance to try out coding before making significant commitments, these types of bootcamps offer shorter, 4-week web development fundamentals classes for a low-risk way to test the waters.
+And, with a focus on giving students a chance to try out coding before making significant commitments.
+These types of bootcamps offer shorter, 4-week web development fundamentals classes for a low-risk way to test the waters.

-With so many exceptional ways to learn to code in next-to-no time, the question then becomes, which option is the best?
+With so many exceptional ways to learn to code in next-to-no time.
+The question then becomes, which option is the best?
 While there is no right or wrong answer, often times a student’s personal situation determines the best path for them.

-Many students do try the online Best Coding Bootcamps route first.
+A lot of global developers and the developers from Eastern Europe do try the online Best Coding Bootcamps route first.
 As the lowest-cost way to learn to code, it’s often the easiest and most cost-effective way to start the process.
 However, when roadblocks emerge—not enough accountability to drive forward with their learning, not enough structure to stay focused and on track—students then begin considering other coding bootcamp alternatives.